tedtoal/Button_TT/README.md

 This button is being aligned against the top edge (T) of the specified position (120,30) and horizontally centered (C{ at that point.
 The button size is 200 pixels wide by 26 pixels tall, it has a black outline and a light grey interior.

+Setting the appropriate values for the *initButton()* parameters in all the various buttons of a project is a tedious job.
+In particular, getting the button positions and sizes right to produce a pleasing screen layout is very difficult.
+Professional software development environments typically have *layout manager* software available at run time or design time to make the layout job easier.
+For Arduino, we keep it simple, and insist that the programmer go through the tedious work of setting parameter values, running the code to test the appearance, making adjustments to values, running again, etc. Your code should be set up in a way that makes it easy to enable a particular screen at startup, which you would do when adjusting the layout of that screen.
+A later section shows how to handle multiple screens in a clean manner and set up for drawing a particular screen at startup.

 There is a different *initButton()* function for each different type of button (for each different button class), and each one has its own unique arguments.
 Therefore, you should load the *Button_TT_label.h* file into the Arduino IDE and locate and inspect the *initButton()* comments and default arguments.
 Typically, new types of buttons are based on simpler buttons, and the *initButton()* function has most of the same arguments as the simpler button did, with additional arguments added.
 The arguments that are the same are *not necessarily in the same order or position*.
 Usually, the first 8 arguments are the same as the first 8 of *Button_TT::initButton()*, and the last four are the same as the last four of that function, with new arguments appearing after the first 8.
 Also, sometimes arguments may acquire new or modified meaning, so pay close attention to the argument comments.
 In the case of *Button_TT_label*, the *w* and *h* (width and height) arguments acquire an additional meaning:

 ```